EQ Bank vs Wealthsimple Cash

 You are likely wondering what interest rate you can get in a High Interest Savings Account (HISA) with each of these banks.
 They both have competitive options.

-EQ Bank’s New “Notice Account”
+EQ Bank’s “Notice Account”

 The account is CDIC-insured so you can rest easy knowing your money is safe.
 This is a perfect account to save up for a new car or a vacation.